 How great would it be if these automated systems allowed copywriters to focus solely on cranking out brilliant content?

-Critics warn against moving too quickly toward a fully automated world because machines lack empathy and emotional intelligence, qualities which many experts agree are necessary for communication purposes going forward.
+Critics warn against moving too quickly toward a fully automated world because machines lack empathy and emotional intelligence, qualities that many experts agree are necessary for communication purposes going forward.

 Admittedly, AI isn’t perfect yet, even with advanced capabilities and emulation tools.
 As we continue towards an increasingly automated future, human writers needn’t worry about becoming obsolete just yet.